 The demand for greater competency, particularly project managers’ ability to tie in with corporations’ strategy, suggests that project management will become even more important in years to come.

-According to Sara Drake, the Association for Project Management CEO, the size of the global project management industry is estimated to be $6.6 trillion by 2020 while globally there will need to be 15.7 million more project professionals than there were in 2010.
+According to Sara Drake, CEO, Association for Project Management, the size of the global project management industry is estimated to be $6.6 trillion by 2020 while globally there will need to be 15.7 million more project professionals than there were in 2010.

 So what skills are required for effective project management?

-“Embracing demand for digital transformation and globalization has allowed organizations to build more complex and larger-scale projects.
+“Embracing demand for digital transformation and globalisation has allowed organisations to build more complex and larger-scale projects.
 Artificial intelligence and increased automation will continue to affect work patterns at all levels so work will be more about managing these projects.

 Since the turn of the millennium, the practice of project management has developed into an essential element of companies’ make-up.
 Programme directors, who look after large portfolios of projects, sit side by side with HR directors and finance directors when it comes to guiding the direction and culture a company wants to take.
 Project management has become a strategic competency.

 Read Part 3: “Why do a large chunk of projects fail?” here.